 On International Children’s Rights Day (20 November) 2017, Article 39 launched an exciting new campaign to strengthen children’s right to independent advocacy.
 Two months later, Heather and Megan from Sheffield Children in Care Council gave the campaign its name:

-We already have the support of over 40 organisations.
 Please sign up now to join our campaign:

 Independent advocacy is a process of helping children to express themselves, make and influence decisions affecting them and bring about positive change.
 It empowers children to ensure their rights are respected and their views and wishes are heard at all times.
 A review in Wales reported that, for children, the results of independent advocacy spanned ‘small victories to being lifesaving’.
 A 12 year-old girl told the NSPCC that having an independent advocate had ‘helped change my life’.